mdmueller3/SoundLED/README.md

 While the first one would be nice to have, most of us don't have a sound-source capable of controlling LED lights.
 And while there are devices that both have GPIO pins and a chip capable of playing music, you are quickly adding complexity.
 So SoundLED aims to make the second one easy.

-SoundLED should work on any platform capable of inputing analog input up to 3.3v and outputting 3.3-5v.
-A full list of working platforms will come soon.
+SoundLED as of now is only operational on the Arduino.
+Most Arduino boards should work (a full list will come soon)

 **This repository is a work in progress**